ptondryk/rmqtt/README.md

 # rmqtt

-Rust implementation of MQTT client. `rmqtt` implements version 3.1.1 of the MQTT protocol.
+Rust implementation of MQTT client.

+`rmqtt` implements version 3.1.1 of the MQTT protocol.
 It offers a synchronous, single-thread, blocking API.

-## example
+## Usage

 Following example shows how to connect to the mqtt broker, subscribe to a topic and receive a message.

-Add to Cargo.toml folowing lines:
+Add to `Cargo.toml` following lines:
 ```toml
 [dependencies.rmqtt]
 git = "https://github.com/ptondryk/rmqtt.git"